The Benefit of Speed Foods - a informative post to help others understand the benefits of speed foods on Slimming World

 That is a response I see very often, and it is fact that there are many people who do not like vegetables, who struggle to add the speed foods to their plate.
 So how can you get these foods into your meal and naturally limit your portion of the free foods?
 Well if you do really struggle to add it to your plate.
 Serve yourself a homemade soup made with lots of speed foods first, or perhaps a small fruit salad and then serve your main meal on a smaller plate than what you would normally, so you are not piling it high with the other free foods.

 One comment I also see all too often, is to have a bowl of fruit, after your meal.
-However this defeats the object of the speed foods advice, because chances are, once you have eaten that big plate piled high with free foods (and no or little speed foods), you will either be too full to eat the fruit or will be eating extra food just for the sake of it and of course that is not the intention of the recommended 1/3 speed foods.
+However this defeats the object of the speed foods advice, because chances are, once you have eaten that big plate piled high with free foods which are the higher in calories froods (and no or little speed foods), you will either be too full to eat the fruit or will be eating extra food just for the sake of it and of course that is not the intention of the recommended ⅓ speed foods.

 How can I add speed foods to my meals?

 There are many ways you can add them to your meals.
 As I mentioned before, if you struggle adding it to your plate, you can always start your meal with a bowl of soup made with lots of healthy vegetables, which will fill you up a little before eating your meal.
 Otherwise add speed foods to your plate with things like side salads or roasted veggies or when cooking things like spaghetti bolognese, chilli, shepherds pie etc, use less meat and bulk it all out with lots of speed foods.
-Also with all the vegetable spiralizers that are now available you can literally spiral any vegetable and turn it into something delicious, cauliflower rice is another good one (you will find a couple of recipes right here on my blog).
-But remember – it is only un-starchy vegetables that count as speed foods.
-I see many people making the mistake of thinking sweetcorn, peas, beans, parsnips etc are a speed food.
-They are free foods, but not speed foods.
+Also with all the vegetable spiralizers that are now available you can literally spiral any vegetable and turn it into something delicious.
+Cauliflower rice is another good one .

 Below I will do some examples at each meals times of how you can add speed foods to your meals.